A healthier semi-classical dynamics: Healed semi-classical dynamics

-Though the form of the dynamics will become more clear when we compare to the standard semi-classical dynamics in the next section, it is worth pausing to understand what the healed semi-classical dynamics generically predict.
-The classical evolution is described by Equation \eqref{eq: healedSemiclass}, with the first term describing purely classical drift, and the final two terms jointly describing the quantum back-reaction and diffusion.
-At the same time, the quantum state evolves under Equation \eqref{eq: unravelingCQCQuantumHamiltonian}, with the first term responsible for pure unitary evolution, and the final two terms describing continuous stochastic evolution that tends to drive the quantum state towards a joint eigenstate of the operators $\{Z_i, H_I\}$ where one exists \cite{GisinMeas}.
-Despite the appearance of an expectation value in the backreaction drift term, the joint dynamics of these coupled equations gives statistics for $Z_t$ as if the classical system were diffusing around a force given by a random eigenstate of the operators $\{Z_i, H_I\}$, just as the left hand side of Figure \ref{fig:notthismain} depicts.
+Written in the above form, the differences with the standard semi-classical equations are clear.
+The classical evolution of the healed semi-classical Equation \eqref{eq: healedSemiclass} takes the form of the standard semi-classical Equation \eqref{eq: hamSemiClass}, i.e. backreaction given by an expectation value, but with an additional diffusive noise term.
+Similarly, the quantum evolution of the healed semi-classical Equation \eqref{eq: healedSemiQuant} takes the form of the standard semi-classical Equation \eqref{eq: hamSemiQuant} i.e. pure unitary evolution, but with an additional stochastic term that tends to drive the quantum state towards a joint eigenstate of the operators $\{z_i, H\}$ and $H$, where one exists, and an additional deterministic term than ensures that $|\psi\rangle_t$ remains normalised at all times \cite{GisinMeas}.
+Despite the appearance of an expectation value in the backreaction drift term, the joint dynamics of these coupled equations gives statistics for $Z_t$ as if the classical system were diffusing around a force given by a random eigenstate of the operators $\{z_i, H\}$, just as the left hand side of Figure \ref{fig:notthismain} depicts.
 The free parameters of the model $\sigma_{ij}$ determine both the rate at which the quantum state evolves to an eigenstate and the rate of diffusion of the classical system – that these two rates are explicitly inversely related is the expression of the decoherence-diffusion trade-off.
-The other positivity condition of Equation \eqref{eq:tradeoff} appears as the condition ${(\mathbb{I}-\sigma \sigma^{-1})\{Z, H_I\}=0}$, which ensures that no combination of the classical degrees of freedom can be constructed such that a classical variable has a drift depending on a quantum expectation value without an associated noise term.
+The other positivity condition of \eqref{eq:tradeoff} appears as the condition ${(\mathbb{I}-\sigma \sigma^{-1})\{z, H\}=a(z) \mathds{1}}$ for some $a(z)$, which ensures that no combination of the classical degrees of freedom can be constructed such that a classical variable has a drift depending on a quantum expectation value without an associated noise term.
+When the back-reaction is zero, i.e. $H_I(z)=0$, the positivity condition is satsified for all $\sigma$, and thus $\sigma$ may be taken to zero.
+In this limit, the equations reduce to uncoupled deterministic Hamiltonian classical and quantum mechanics.